-One thing that I struggled with when formulating my business plan was figuring out how to establish my mock company as a nonprofit organization and still make money enough to maintain operations and pay myself plus five part-time employees.
+One thing that I struggled with when formulating my business plan project was how to establish my mock company as a nonprofit organization and still make money enough to maintain operations and pay myself plus five part-time employees.
 In terms of nonprofit work, I have some experience with the PR/marketing side of things.
 Through my internship at Planned Parenthood of the Heartland I learned about how to effectively organize a group of volunteers to do jobs that most people wouldn’t necessarily want to do even if they were being paid.
 Wrangling volunteers can earn you some money, especially if they are working on fundraising and donations, but they aren’t necessarily the only resource needed.
 Looking through my business plan before turning in the final draft, I decided to consult our class textbook, Entrepreneurial Journalism: How to Build What’s Next for News for tips about starting and maintaining a nonprofit.

 Some options that the textbook mentions in terms of running a nonprofit are: establishing the organization as a 501(c)(3) entity, establishing a partnership with a university or college for nonprofit status, or finding an agent to help with obtaining grants.
 Obtaining a 501(c)(3) is the most difficult option from the choices given, and especially after checking out the website run by the IRS, it seems as though there are endless forms to fill out and a lot of tedious steps involved in this process.
 Concerning my nonprofit idea is a bit smaller than a national organization like Planned Parenthood, I think my best option would be to partner with a university in town, granted they are interested in the organization.